adamcobabe/mrv/doc/source/conf.rst

   * If enabled, the persitance module will initialize itself and load the respective plugin.
   * If disabled, the plugin will not be loaded automatically.
 Also the plugin specific code will not be generated.
 In case your plugin or tool relies on the availability of persitence, call ``mayarv.maya.nt.enforcePersistance``.

+ * *MAYARV_APIPATCH_APPLY_GLOBALLY* (=0)
+  * If enabled, the patched methods of global api classes such as the ones of MPlug, which resided in the 'm' namespace, will additionally copied into the global namespace.
+This makes them available as i.e. MPlug.asetFloat as well as MPlug.setFloat, possibly overriding the existing ones.
+Use this setting if you would like to use MayaRV's enhancements more naturally when typing, but only if you can control the environment in which your program is running ( i.e within a studio ).
+  * If disabled, all additions to API types provided by MayaRV will reside in the 'm' namespace unless they only make the type more pythonic in a general and optimized way.
+This is the default to assure MayaRV does not mess with existing setups.
+All software meant for use in incontrolled environments must use the 'm' namespace methods, otherwise proper behavior is not garantueed.

  * *MAYARV_DEBUG_MPLUG_SETX* (=0)
   * If enabled, all calls to MPlug.setX will raise an AssertionError.
 This helps to assure that you do not accidentally put in bugs related to incorrect undo by using the non-mrv, non-undoable MPlug.setX methods directly ( instead of using the msetX methods instead ).
 Its adivsed to only turn on this mode for individual runs or if a bug of that kind is suspected, as the performance loss will be tremendous !